 They Keep Their Conflicts Private

 Perception is everything and what you choose to share is how the public will view you.
 Power couples strive to keep the reputation of their relationship squeaky clean by avoiding public displays of anger.
 In the age of technology, it is so easy for one simple status or questionable photo to welcome a swarm of rumors.
 Couples who respect each other make it a priority to handle their conflicts privately.
 They even avoid excessive complaining about their partner to friends and family members because they honor the reputation of their partner.
-Power couples do not deny the existence of a conflict.
+They do not deny the existence of a conflict.
 Rather, they make it a goal to solve their problems with dignity.

 They Support Each Other

 The magnitude of support for the human experience can be life-changing.
 When children feel loved and supported, they are better to equip to take on the challenges of life.
-The same characteristic is fluent in power couples.
+The same characteristic is fluent in a power couple.
 They allow their partner to be themselves even if it is drastically different from their personality.
-They support each other's dreams, aspirations, and goals.
-They make personal sacrifices, whether it's time, money or resources to help their partner in their endeavor.
+They support each other’s dreams, aspirations, and goals.
+They make personal sacrifices, whether it’s time, money or resources to help their partner in their endeavor.
 They understand that the success and happiness of one, equal the success and happiness of both.